 Want to learn more?

-At the EAIE Spring Academy taking place in Marseille, France, we will be teaching a course on this important facet of hosting international students.
-Be sure to register before 6 March to save on the fee.
+At the EAIE Autumn Academy taking place in Warsaw, Poland, we will be teaching a course on this important facet of hosting international students.
+Be sure to register by 27 September to save on the fee.

 Frank is Psychological Counsellor and Intercultural Education Officer at Jacobs University Bremen, Germany and Stephanie is Head of Counselling at King’s College London, UK.